fulcanelly/invite-system-mc/README.md

 - [ ] multi client servers
 - [ ] improve command interface
 - [ ] make more fault tolerant
-    - by that i mean try keep
+    - by that i mean try to restore connection when one of servers fall down
 - [ ] make log messages more clear
 - [ ] make separate server for that